COPA-COGECA

 COPA-COGECA (In French: Comité des organisations professionnelles agricoles-Comité général de la coopération agricole de l'Union européenne, In English: Committee of Professional Agricultural Organisations-General Confederation of Agricultural Cooperatives), is the union of the two big European agricultural umbrella organisations COPA and COGECA and the strongest interest group for European farmers.

 Founded in 1962 and headquartered in Brussels, its activity focus is on the Common Agricultural Policy and other policy areas relevant to farmers and agri-cooperatives, such as: food safety, animal health and welfare, plant health, environment, research and innovation, trade etc..

-The current President of COPA is FNSEA President Christiane Lambert from France (since 2020), the current president of COGECA is Lennart Nilsson from Sweden (since 2023).
+The current President of COPA is Confagricoltura President Massimiliano Giansanti from Italy (since 2024), the current president of COGECA is Lennart Nilsson from Sweden (since 2023).
 The secretary general of COPA-COGECA is Elli Tsiforou.

 COPA-COGECA was a founding member of the EU lobby group European Livestock Voice.
 In 2023, an investigation by Lighthouse Reports in partnership with The Guardian and EU Scream revealed that the livestock industry lobbied the European Commission into delaying legislative proposals to protect animal welfare in the European Union.